 Devil's Ivy, Ceylon Creeper, Hunter's Robe, Centipede Vine, Joseph's Coat, Golden Hunter's-Robe

 Epipremnum aureum is an evergreen climbing vine capable of growing to over 4m in height.
 It produces glossy bright green, oval-shaped leaves that are spotted and streaked with cream-yellow colouring.
 This species is highly tolerant of low light conditions and is an easy to care for houseplant.
-Also known as Devil's Ivy, amongst other common names, this species produces cream-yellow to green flowering spikes enclosed by a spathe, but these are rarely produced in cultivation.
+Also known as Devil's Ivy, amongst other common names.
+This species produces cream-yellow to green flowering spikes enclosed by a spathe, but these are rarely produced in cultivation.
 Many cultivars have been developed with a range of leaf patterning and colours - including white, yellow and light green variegation.
-All parts toxic if ingested, and foliage can irritate the skin.
+All parts toxic to humans and animals if ingested, and foliage can irritate the skin.

 Take stem tip cuttings